noranda/pa1/README.md

 ###Program
 **Class: MovieData**

-`initialize` - Initializes instance variable: `@movies`
+`initialize` - Initializes instance variable `@movies` as a hash.

-`load_data` - Reads in data from the original ml-100k files and stores movie objects in a hash.
+`load_data` - Reads in data from the original ml-100k/u.data file and stores movie objects in a hash.

 `popularity(movie_id)` - Returns a number (0 - 100) that indicates the popularity (higher numbers are more popular).
 Note: Popularity is calculated by summing the ratings for the movie and normalizing the result.
 This takes into account not only the average rating, but also the number of times a movie has been reviewed. i.e. sum_ratings / num_ratings (to get the average rating) * num_ratings (to account for multiple reviews) = sum_ratings -> normalize